sap-tutorials/btp-foundation/tutorials/btp-cf-buildpacks-python-create/btp-cf-buildpacks-python-create.md

     Your new SAP HANA Cloud instance is in status `Starting`.
 Wait until it changes to `Running`.

-> **Next Steps**  You can move on with the rest of the tutorial.
+> **Next Steps!**  You can move on with the rest of the tutorial.
 From now on, you will only need a command-line console and IDE.

 ### Log on to SAP BTP